pmdfCelfocus/TestCaseGen/README.md

 **6.**	The Rest Server reads the file and extracts the data form it.

-**7.**	A JSON is created with all the found requirements and sent to the MonkeyLearn server to be classified by requirement type
+**7.**	A JSON is created with all the found requirements and sent to the uClassify server to be classified by requirement type

-**8.**	MonkeyLearn’s response comes in JSON format and it is sent to Rest Server
+**8.**	uClassify’s response comes in JSON format and it is sent to Rest Server

-**9.**	Rest Server transforms the MonkeyLearn’s JSON into a customized JSON file
+**9.**	Rest Server transforms the uClassify’s JSON into a customized JSON file

 **10.**	This new customized JSON is sent as a response to JS Server and then passed through the web JavaScript